ivanvorobei/SPStorkController/README.md

 ## My projects

 ### SPLarkController
-Project [SPLarkController](https://github.com/IvanVorobei/SPLarkController) will help you realize the management of your application settings.
-You can add both buttons and switches.
+Project [SPLarkController](https://github.com/IvanVorobei/SPLarkController) make settings for your application.
+You can add buttons and switches.
 The amount cells is not limited.
-You can start using project with just two lines of code and easy customization!
+You can start using project with just two lines of code and easy customization.

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440">

-You can download example [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) app from AppStore.
+You can download [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) app, which uses `SPLarkController`.
 Also you can buy source code of this app on [xcode-shop.com](https://xcode-shop.com) or see [detailed preview](https://xcode-shop.com/assets/preview/code.mov).

 ### SPPermission
-Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions with customizable visual effects.
-Beautiful dialog increases the chance of approval.
-Simple control of this module saves you hours of development.
-You can start using project with just two lines of code and easy customization!
+Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions.
+You can check state of any permission and request as pack.
+Also available customize all texts, change default icons and colors.
+Cool swipe animation as on preview.

 <img src="https://github.com/IvanVorobei/SPPermission/blob/master/Resources/Preview.gif" width="500">